RyanPLehan/Sample.MongoDB/README.md

 # Sample.MongoDB
 ## Sample C# application to help learn the basics of MongoDB as the data repository

-## **Please Note: The C# Application is still a work in progress!
+## **Please Note: This sample application is still a work in progress!
 This message will be removed once it is completed.**

 #### Prior to using this application, I highly recommend the following
 - [MongoDB University](https://learn.mongodb.com/) - General educational content.